 Sabiá is a dancer, capoeira practitioner, and teacher.
 He brings extensive understanding and knowledge of adolescent mediation and conflict management.
 His goal is to empower people to question and explore methods of artistic expression through Capoeira Arts.
 Currently, Sabiá teaches capoeira and dance folklore at Destiny Arts Center in Oakland.
 Previously, Sabiá taught in the Dance Departments at Bard College and NYU as an Adjunct Professor, as well as teaching Capoeira Arts and PE at KIPP AMP Middle School in Brooklyn.
 Fluent in Spanish and Portuguese, Sabiá is a native of Bahia, Brazil.
 He is a graduate of the Instituto Salvador de Ensino Cultura in Bahia.

-A native of San Diego, Joe has worked in fundraising for the past four years.
+A native of San Diego, Joe has worked in fundraising for the past five years.
 Most recently, he was the fundraising director for the Yes on 62 statewide ballot initiative campaign in California and was the Development Associate for Death Penalty Focus in San Francisco.
 Prior to that he worked in politics, raising money for local, statewide and federal elected officials.
-Joe received his BA in Communications from the University of California, San Diego.
-He enjoys spending time with his wife, exercising and sports.
+Joe received his B.A. in Communications from the University of California, San Diego.